TombEngine/Resources/Lua Modules/README.md

+# Introduction:
+A lua module, is an external file that contain a group of functions or data that may be used in your level lua file.
+For example, for objects management functions, or mathematical rutines.
+Although their use is not compulsory, in some cases they may be helpful.

 # Instructions:

 - Put the file in the Scripts folder that is in your project.
 (You can put it in subfolders to organize it too, for example, Scripts/Utils/ )